iterative/dvc.org/content/docs/user-guide/external-dependencies.md

 ## Examples

-As examples, let's take a look at a [stage](/doc/command-reference/run) that simply moves a local file from an external location, producing a `data.txt.dvc` stage file (DVC-file).
+As examples, let's take a look at a [stage](/doc/command-reference/run) that simply downloads a file from an external location, adding a `download_file` stage to your list of stages in dvc.yaml.

 > Note that some of these commands use the `/home/shared` directory, typical in
 > Linux distributions.